2019 Adult Workshops

 Louisville Improvisors: Finding the Connection

-The award-winning Louisville Improvisors present a 6-week workshop this fall for adult actors and non-actors alike.
+The award-winning Louisville Improvisors present a three-hour workshop for adult actors and non-actors alike.

 It’s not about you, it’s not about me, it’s about us.
 It’s about the relationship!
 Through games, exercises and scenework, we can learn how to get the most out of our improv relationships.